Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/04-Polyphase-Channelizer/README.md

 ### Hardware Emulation

-The channelizer design can be built for hardware emulation using the Makefile as follows:
+You can build the channelizer design for hardware emulation using the Makefile as follows:

 ```
 [shell]% cd <path-to-design>/04-Polyphase-Channelizer
 [shell]% make all TARGET=hw_emu
 ```

-This will take about 90 minutes to run.
-The build process will generate a folder ```04-Polyphase-Channelizer/package``` containing all the files required for hardware emulation.
+This takes about 90 minutes to run.
+The build process generates the ```04-Polyphase-Channelizer/package``` folder containing all the files required for hardware emulation.
 This can be run as shown below.
 An optional `-g` can be applied to the ```launch_hw_emu.sh``` command to launch the Vivado waveform GUI to observe the top-level AXI signal ports in the design.

 ```
 [shell]% cd <path-to-design>/04-Polyphase-Channelizer/package